Jessica Berman, Director

-A former chair of the UMBC English Department, Berman has served on the American Comparative Literature Association board, the MLA’s book publication committee and is Vice-President of the Modernist Studies Association, to succeed to President in fall 2016.
+A former chair of the UMBC English Department, Berman has served on the American Comparative Literature Association board and the MLA’s book publication committee.
+She is currently President of the Modernist Studies Association.
 In 2013 she was a Mellon-funded external fellow at the Institute of the Arts and Humanities at the University of North Carolina, Chapel Hill.
 She holds a PhD (with Honors) in Comparative Studies in Literature from the University of Chicago and an A.B.
 (Highest Honors) in History from Princeton University.

 Ana Oskoz, Associate Director and Director of the Humanities Scholars Program